ReDI-School/intermediate-java/ds-2-set-and-map/index.md

 > More formally, a `Map` is a collection of key-value pairs containing no pair of keys `k1` and `k2`
 > such that `k1.equals(k2)` is true.

-1. What is the size of this `Map` at then end?
+1. What is the size of this `Map` at the end?
   ```java
 public class Main {
     public static void main(String[] args) {